smart-classic/smart_sample_apps/direct_apps/readme.txt

   cd smart_sample_apps/direct_apps

-Before launching the apps, you should copy "settings.py.default" into "settings.py" and edit the APP_PATH value.
+Before launching the apps, you should copy "settings.py.default" into "settings.py" and edit the APP_PATH value as well as the Direct servers' settings.
 Now you can launch the apps server:

   python main.py 8000